-The minimum tax credit can be used to reduce your franchise tax only if the tax is based on your entire net income base.
-The amount of credit is the adjusted minimum tax computed in Schedule B, Part 1, for all prior years, less any amount used as a minimum tax credit in prior years.
+You may use the minimum tax credit to reduce your franchise tax only if the tax is based on your entire net income base.
+The amount of credit is the adjusted minimum tax computed in Schedule B, Part I, for all prior years, minus any amount used as a minimum tax credit in prior years.
 Use lines 19 through 26 to compute and apply the minimum tax credit.